PUP (band)

 PUP (abbreviation for Pathetic Use of Potential) is a Canadian punk rock band formed in Toronto, Ontario in 2010, originally under the name Topanga.

-PUP's self-titled debut album was released on October 8, 2013, on Royal Mountain Records.
+PUP's debut album PUP was released on October 8, 2013, on Royal Mountain Records.
 In December 2013, PUP signed with SideOneDummy Records and re-released their debut album in the United States on April 8, 2014.
 The group was in the studio in late 2015 recording their second album The Dream Is Over which was released on May 27, 2016, through SideOneDummy.
 The band's third album, titled Morbid Stuff, was released on April 5, 2019.
 This Place Sucks Ass, a six-track EP, was released on October 27, 2020.
 Their fourth album, The Unraveling of PUPTheBand, was released on April 1, 2022.
+Their fifth album, Who Will Look After the Dogs?, was released on May 2, 2025.

 History

 Origins and formation (2010)

 Bassist Nestor Chumak, guitarist Steve Sladkowski, and drummer Zack Mykula are childhood friends who attended school in Toronto together.
 Two of them met in third grade, and the third met them in high school at Humberside Collegiate Institute.
 Throughout their childhood, they played in a number of bands together.
 Vocalist and guitarist Stefan Babcock also grew up playing in bands in Toronto.
 During high school, Babcock was the lead guitarist for a ska band called Stop Drop N Skank that he formed with some of his classmates at Earl Haig Secondary School.
 Babcock encountered Chumak, Sladkowski, and Mykula on occasion at local Toronto music venues, but was not close with them at the time.

 After high school, Babcock's band Stop Drop N Skank dissolved.
-While attending Toronto Metropolitan University, he worked with Nestor Chumak to record a song he had written for a school project.
+While attending Ryerson University, he worked with Nestor Chumak to record a song he had written for a school project.
 Following its completion, the duo teamed up with Chumak's friends Sladkowski and Mykula to form a group called Topanga.
-The name comes from Topanga Matthews, a character on the 1990s Disney sitcom Boy Meets World whom the band has called "our first middle-school crush."
-They decided to record a four-track EP together, although Babcock says that at the time, they considered this a one-off project and didn't think of themselves as a "real band."
+The name comes from Topanga Matthews (née Lawrence), a character on the 1990s Disney sitcom Boy Meets World whom the band has called "our first middle-school crush."
+They decided to record a four-track EP together, although Babcock says that at the time, they considered this a one-off project and didn't think of themselves as a "real band".
 Topanga EP (later retitled Lionheart EP) was released as a free download on December 7, 2010.